devnull-tools/soda/README.md

     $ soda my-task f[TAB]
     $ soda my-task foo

+Alternatively, you can use the **suggest** function to map the bash completion function:

+    suggest suggestions my_task
+    suggestions() {
+      echo "foo"
+      echo "bar"
+    }

 If a parameter is passed after the task declaration in command line, the suggestions will be only the parameters for the task namespace.